Michigan Water School: Essential Resources for Local Officials

 MSU Extension Water School is a policy-neutral, fact-based program.
 The

-objective of this two-day program is to provide local decision-makers,
+objective of this program is to provide local decision-makers,

 appointed and elected officials, and municipal staff with critical, relevant information needed to